VZstless/flake/README.md

 I want some change, btw torture myself and grow with some more knowledge.

+To some degree I just want to use noctalia on niri and I have no plan using other desktop environment as I am already using KDE Plasma on my Arch Linux machine.
+Hyprland?
+Bonne chance...

 ## ACKNOWLEDGEMENTS
 Intel Asia Pacific R&D Co.
 Ltd.
 Noa Virellia